-POLICY ON THE TENURE OF THE CHAIRMAN AND OTHER NON-EXECUTIVE DIRECTORS

-The tenure of each independent, non-executive director, including the Chairman, is not ordinarily expected to exceed nine years.
-It should be noted that, in practice, the date for departure from the Board may be on the Annual General Meeting following this anniversary.
-However, the Board has agreed that the tenure of the Chairman may be extended for a limited time provided such an extension is conducive to the Board's overall orderly succession.
-The Board believes that this more flexible approach to the tenure of the Chairman is appropriate in the context of the regulatory rules that apply to investment companies, which ensure that the chair remains independent after appointment, while being consistent with the need for regular refreshment and diversity.
+POLICY ON THE TENURE OF THE CHAIR AND OTHER NON-EXECUTIVE DIRECTORS departure from the Board may be the date of the Annual General Meeting following this anniversary.
+However, the Board has agreed that the tenure of the Chair may be extended for a limited time provided such an extension is conducive to the Board's overall orderly succession.
+The Board believes that this more flexible approach to the tenure of the Chair is appropriate in the context of the regulatory rules that apply to investment companies, which ensure that the chair remains independent after appointment, while being consistent with the need for regular refreshment and diversity.